boborova3/MHS-MXP-algorithm/KR 2023/README.md

 # MHS-MXP: ABox Abduction Solver

-MHS-MXP (combination of MHS and MergeXplain) is a complete algorithm for solving abduction problem.
+MHS-MXP (combination of Minimal Hitting Set and MergeXplain) is a complete algorithm for solving abduction problem.

 ## Folder contents
 * executable file of our solver *mhs-mxp.jar*